Negin Farsad: Television

 Farsad produced, directed and performed in the Comedy Central series, The Watch List, the first show to feature Middle-Eastern American comics tackling international political issues.
 She is the voice of Meredith the Mindtaker in Birdgirl.

 Podcasts

 Farsad hosts the political comedy podcast Fake the Nation, and is a frequent guest or panelist on other podcasts such as Wait Wait...
-Don't Tell Me! and Pod Save America.
+Don't Tell Me!, Pod Save America., and StarTalk.

 Publications

 Farsad released her first book in 2016 titled How to Make White People Laugh.

 Personal life

 She is married to Jason Tottenham.

+As a child, she was intensely patriotic.
+She still keeps a small American flag she was given at age four when her parents and brother became naturalized citizens.
+Beginning in sixth grade, she carried a pocket Constitution in her backpack for 15 years.